Six types of payment fraud—and how businesses can prevent them

 Employee training is important for preventing identity theft, and it should include security best practices such as how to identify phishing emails and create strong passwords.

-Monitoring customer accounts for suspicious activity, such as unauthorized log-ins or changes to account information, can help businesses detect identity theft early and reduce the damage.
+Monitoring customer accounts for suspicious activity, such as unauthorized logins or changes to account information, can help businesses detect identity theft early and reduce the damage.
 Choosing the right payments tech stack can stop fraud detection and prevention from draining time and resources.
-Stripe Radar is sophisticated technology for fraud detection and prevention that is built into all Stripe payment products, including Terminal.
+Stripe Identity, for example, allows businesses to programmatically confirm the identity of global users.

 Finally, businesses should have a plan in place for responding to data breaches, including notifying affected customers and offering identity-theft-protection services.